 Leveraged Buyouts Increase Risks for Bondholders — Change of Control Covenants

-Recently, private equity firms and management companies have been buying companies through leveraged buyouts (LBOs), which uses the acquired company's cash flow to pay debt used to acquire the company.
+Private equity firms and management companies have been buying companies through leveraged buyouts (LBOs), which uses the acquired company's cash flow to pay debt used to acquire the company.
 This can cause the credit rating of the company to drop to junk status and the prices of its bonds to drop.
 As a consequence, many companies have added a change of control covenant (aka poison-pill covenant) to the bond indentures that either limits the amount of additional debt that the company can take on, or the company must buy back the bonds, sometimes at a slight premium, when a change of control occurs.
 Some companies add a put option to its bonds so that bondholders can sell the bond back to the company at par value before maturity.
-For instance, Expedia recently sold 12-year bonds with a put option that allowed bondholders to turn in the bond after 7 years for par value.
+For instance, Expedia sold 12-year bonds with a put option that allowed bondholders to turn in the bond after 7 years for par value.

 In addition, some companies have been trying to issue covenant-lites, or pay-in-kind toggle bonds, which would allow the issuer, if financially distressed, to issue more junk bonds in lieu of interest payments to bondholders.
 This would allow the company to circumvent covenants that restrict additional debt to its free cash flow.